Text alternatives for images

 3. Graphics or photographs with text elements

-For a graphic containing embedded text like the one below, you must make sure you include all that text and write it in a way that conveys the message of the image.
+For a graphic containing text like the one below, you must make sure you include all that text and convey the message of the image.

 Describing charts and infographics

-Sometimes you will want to include a more complex image such as a chart or an infographic which is displaying a lot of information.
-If you do not provide a text alternative for this content then users of screen readers will completely miss this important information.
+Sometimes you will want to include a more complex image such as a chart or an infographic displaying a lot of information.
+If you do not provide a text alternative for this content then users of screen readers will completely miss this.